Keobook/import-cours-but-rt/cours/modules/R210/Cyberwar/note.md

 ----

-This is France 7 News.
-It's half past 5 on Thursday the 25th of March.
-Good morning.
-This is a news briefing with Harvey Lakerb.
+- This is France 7 News.
+It's Wednesday the 10th of March.
+Good-afternoon.
+This is a news briefing with Alexis Opolka.
-– A massive cyber-attack has been launched on federal agencies in the United States.
-We expect a statement to be issued by the President soon.The attack is significant and continuing.
-We don't know the full extent of the hacking campaign so far.
-US officials say the sophisticated attack may come from Russia.
+- A massive cyber-attack has been launched on **lieu a metrre**. __We expect a statement to be issued by the President soon__.The attack is significant and continuing.
+We don't know the full extent of the hacking campaign so far. **été** officials say the sophisticated attack may come from **par qui**.
-– We speak to Logan Perry, whose computer was targeted by the attack.
+- We speak to Logan Perry, whose computer was targeted by the attack.
 He will tell us more about its impact.
 Mister Perry, can you tell us how you found out about the hacking ? …